The Friction Project

 These unsettling lessons prompted us to launch The Friction Project—which will be our main focus for at least the next two years.
 We are on a messy multi-pronged mission to understand the causes and cures for destructive organizational friction–and when it is wise to make things harder to do.
 The Project is supported, in part, by the Designing Organizational Change initiative, which we lead at Stanford.

-To learn about The Friction Project, check out the project philosophy, our articles and cases, the Friction podcast, the research tracks we are using to generate evidence and insights, and how to learn with us and from us as the project unfolds.
+To learn about The Friction Project, check out the project philosophy, our articles and cases, the Friction podcast, and the research tracks we are using to generate evidence and as the project unfolds.